boxyhq/jackson/CONTRIBUTING.md

 # Contributing to Jackson

 We appreciate your interest in contributing to Jackson, and your contributions are integral to enhancing the project.
-Whether you are addressing a bug, implementing new features, or suggesting improvements, your involvement is highly valued and essential.
+Whether addressing a bug, implementing new features, or suggesting improvements, your involvement is highly valued and essential.

 - [Contributing to Jackson](#contributing-to-jackson)
   - [Code Style](#code-style)